rahulsust/termux-config/README.md

-# termux-config
+# Termux-config
-All the files of my termux application
+*Here you will get all the files and folders of my termux application.*